renderedtext/semaphore-docs-new/source/docs/insights/enabling-insights.md

 4. Click **Enable**.

-    After this, each time you run a build, Semaphore will gather info on build running time for that project.
+    After this, each time you run a build, Semaphore will gather data  on build running time for that project.

     You can click **Start build** right away, and it will build your project's latest code revision.
 You need at least one successful build after clicking the **Enable** button in order to be able to get a report on your test files.